International Staff Support

 LiU welcomes international staff and visitors to the university and our four campuses.

 There are many things to consider when relocating, and especially abroad.
 LiU International Staff Support will assist you to make the transition smoother and will try and help with any queries you may have.
-On this page, you will find information on different topics regarding your employment at the university, which might be extra important for international staff.
+On this page, you will find information on different topics regarding your employment at the university, which might be extra important for international staffs.
 We hope you will enjoy your time at LiU!

 Before you arrive in Sweden